Deaths of Arnold Archambeau and Ruby Bruguier: Later years

 Law enforcement has not actively investigated the case in the 21st century, but the sheriff at the time did not waver from his belief that questions remained unanswered.
 Upon his 2011 retirement, Westendorf told a local newspaper that the case was the most puzzling of his career.
-He recalled the rider who had gone through the area in late January 1993 in search of his missing hubcap.
+He recalled the horseback rider who had gone through the area in late January 1993 in search of his missing hubcap.
 With warmer weather, the depression between the road and railbed was largely bare and dry.
 He found neither his hubcap nor the bodies of Archambeau and Bruguier despite having passed through the area where they would be recovered a little over a month later.

 "I believe they were placed in the ditch after they passed away someplace else," Westendorf maintained.
 "I do know that they weren't there in January.
 It's pretty hard to prove somebody was murdered when you don't have any evidence to prove it."

-In 2019, Beresford author Christine Mager Wevik, inspired by the long case of two missing teenage girls from Vermillion, their bodies found in a submerged car in 2014, 43 years after they were last seen, wrote a book, Someone Knows, about the state's cold cases.
+In 2019, Beresford author Christine Mager Wevik, inspired by the unrelated case of two missing teenage girls from Vermillion, wrote a book, Someone Knows, about the state's cold cases.
 Among them were the deaths of Archambeau and Bruguier.